xmartlabs/spoter-embeddings/README.md

 # SPOTER Embeddings

-This repository contains code for the Spoter embedding model explained in this [blog post].
+This repository contains code for the Spoter embedding model explained in [this blog post](https://blog.xmartlbs.com/blog/machine-learning-sign-language-recognition/).
 The model is heavily based on [Spoter] which was presented in [Sign Pose-Based Transformer for Word-Level Sign Language Recognition](https://openaccess.thecvf.com/content/WACV2022W/HADCV/html/Bohacek_Sign_Pose-Based_Transformer_for_Word-Level_Sign_Language_Recognition_WACVW_2022_paper.html) with one of the main modifications being that this is an embedding model instead of a classification model.